stellar/soroban-examples/README.md

-# rs-stellar-liqpool-example
+# soroban-examples

-Example liquidity pool for Stellar Jump Cannon
+Example contracts for Soroban

-WARNING: This implementation has not been tested or audited.
-It is likely to have significant errors and security vulnerabilities.
-It should not be relied on for any purpose.
+WARNING: These implementations have not been tested or audited.
+They is likely to have significant errors and security vulnerabilities.
+They should not be relied on for any purpose.